 The rising damp professionals at Rentokil Property Care are Certificated Surveyors in Remedial Treatment (CSRT) and our technicians are trained to exceed Property Care Association (PCA) standards.
 This means they can diagnose your rising damp issue and provide the most effective rising damp treatment available.

-You can contact our expert team at Rentokil Property Care today on 0800 0121 437 or click the button below to fill in a quick contact form and we will get back to you.
+You can contact our expert team at Rentokil Property Care today on 0800 0121 437 or click the button below to book a survey.